krobelus1990/genesis-dao-node/README.md

 ## Getting Started

 ### Docker setup
-The fastest way to get a node up and running is with docker compose:
+The fastest way to get the system up and running is with docker compose:

 ```shell
 docker compose build
 docker compose up
 ```

+> This setups the entire system, including frontend and services.
+It may take a while.

+Afterwards you have a [frontend](http://localhost:3000/), [api](http://localhost:8000/) and [local node](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2Flocalhost:9944/#/accounts) running.

+Look in the console, once the *listener* service is switching from `catching up` to `processing`, you are good to go.

+> If you want to run only the node, comment out everything but the `chain` entry.

 ### Building from source